nicorithner/chinese-menu-generator-be/README.md

 - firstName
 - lastName

-An user has many menus
+a user has many menus

 ### Menu